 - Kosher salt and freshly ground black pepper

-Adjust oven racks to upper and lower middle positions and place a heavy rimmed baking sheet on each.
-Preheat oven to 500°F.
+Adjust oven racks to upper- and lower-middle positions and place a heavy foil-lined rimmed baking sheet on each.
+Preheat oven to 500°F (260°C).

 Toss sprouts, shallots, olive oil, and salt and pepper to taste in a large bowl and toss to combine.
-When oven is hot, working quickly, remove the baking sheets with a dish towel or oven mitt.
-Divide brussels sprouts mixture evenly between both trays, shaking to distribute into a single even layer.
+When oven is hot, remove baking sheets with a dish towel or oven mitt, working quickly.
+Divide sprouts mixture evenly between trays, shaking to distribute into a single even layer.
 Return pans to oven.
-Roast until brussels sprouts are deeply charred and fully tender, about 20 minutes total, tossing sprouts and rotating and swapping pans top to bottom half way through cooking.
+Roast until Brussels sprouts are deeply charred and fully tender, about 20 minutes total, tossing sprouts and rotating and swapping pans top to bottom halfway through cooking.